-The following fuel blends are EPA-approved and have been approved for use in your vehicle:
+The following fuel blends have been approved for use in your vehicle:

-- Ethanol (ethyl alcohol) up to 10% by volume. - Gasoline containing ethanol may be marketed under the name Gasohol. - Methanol (methyl alcohol) up to 5% by volume that contain cosolvents and corrosion inhibitors to protect the fuel system.
-Never use a blend containing more than 5%.
+- Ethanol (ethyl alcohol) up to 10% by volume. - Gasoline containing ethanol may be marketed under the name Gasohol. - Do not use gasoline containing methanol (methyl alcohol).

 If you accidentally fill your fuel tank with an oxygenated fuel containing higher percentages, you may experience performance problems.
 To resolve the problem, have your dealer drain the fuel tank and replace with the correct fuel.
 Fuel system or performance problems resulting from the use of an oxygenated fuel containing higher percentages are not covered by your warranty.